Terminal-2 icon

 OutOfOrder The terminal is out of order.

-Initialised The terminal has been initialised and is ready for transactions.
+Initialised The terminal has been initialized and is ready for transactions.

 Reject A request was rejected.
 The EventDetails element contains an explanation of the error.